ChenS0407/test/tutorials/scene/client-multi-Consistent.md

 ![](../../.gitbook/assets/scene-client-multi-Consistent-c.png)

-Step 2: Fill in the pipeline execution parameters and click "Execute"; Wait for execution to complete.
+Step 2: Fill in the pipeline execution parameters and click "Run"; Wait for execution to complete.

 ![](../../.gitbook/assets/scene-client-multi-Consistent-d.png)